 MSN vs. DNP: Progressing on Your Nursing Career Path

 Though both MSN and DNP graduates strive for an optimal health care experience, they go about reaching this goal differently.
 Obtaining a DNP degree gives students the ability to provide not only improved patient care today but also even better patient care in the future through the creation of research-based health care programs.

-If you’ve earned your MSN and you’re interested in pursuing your DNP, explore Regis College’s online MSN to DNP degree program.
+If you’ve earned your MSN and you’re interested in pursuing your DNP, explore Regis College’s MSN to DNP online program.
 Offering rigorous instruction, a deep academic curriculum, and a flexible online learning platform, the program could be the next step on your nursing career path.
 Take the first step on that path today.